-I being the owner of the land known as

-situated at

-Give permission forNCMD No of

-Addressto metal detect on my property,

-from (date) until (date) Note: Permission may be withdrawn at any time.

-Provided that: The Detectorist(s) shall hold a current NCMD membership card showing their details and the details of their £10,000,000 Public Liability Insurance cover.
-The detectorist(s) shall always observe and adhere to the Code of Conduct as set out by the NCMD.
-The detectorist(s) shall strictly observe and adhere to any guidelines or special conditions and area boundaries which may be set out by the owner / occupier below, these may vary from time to time.
-In England, all parties must abide by the terms and conditions with respect to metal detecting access and reporting of finds specified in of any Agri-environment schemes.

-Ownership and reporting of finds: Non-Treasure items are historically the property of the landowner; however, they or their value shall be split as stated below.
+I being the owner of the land known as situated at ••• Give permission forNCMD No of Addressto metal detect on my property ', from (date) until (date) Note: Permission may be withdrawn at any time.
+Provided that: 1.
+The Detectorist(s) shall hold a current NCMD membership card showing their details and the details of their £10,000,000 Public Liability Insurance cover.
+2. The detectorist(s) shall always observe and adhere to the Code of Conduct as set out by the NCMD.
+3. The detectorist(s) shall strictly observe and adhere to any guidelines or special conditions and area boundaries which may be set out by the owner / occupier below, these may vary from time to time.
+In England, all parties must abide by the terms and conditions with respect to metal detecting access and reportin of finds specified in of any Agri-environment schemes.
+8 Ownership and reporting of finds: 1.
+Non-Treasure items are historically the property of the landowner; however, they or their value shall be split as stated below.
 Findspots of non-Treasure items should only be reported on the PAS system to the accuracy stated below.
 Items classed as potential Treasure must be reported, with accurate findspots, to the coroner within 14 days.
-If finds are disclaimed by the Crown, or a reward is paid, it shall be split as stated below.

-The Finder may keep all finds not owned or claimed by the Crown; however, for any finds kept with a value of over

-£ % of the value or reward (if claimed by the Crown) will be paid to the landowner.

-The detectorist(s) shall / shall not be able to record non-Treasure finds with the Portable Antiquities Scheme

-(PAS) to an accuracy ofof

-Special conditions and boundaries,

-Signed Phone No Landowner Date Phone No

-Signed Phone No Occupier Date Phone No
+If fir are disclaimed by the Crown, or a reward is paid, it shall be split as stated below. ds The Finder may keep all finds not owned or claimed by the Crown; however, for any finds kept with a value of over £ % of the value or reward (if claimed by the Crown) will be paid to the landowner.
+The detectorist(s) shall / shall not be able to record non-Treasure finds with the Portable Antiquities Schem е (PAS) to an accuracy of (grid reference or Parish).
+Special conditions and boundaries, Signed phone No ••• Signed phone No phone No Signed phone No phone No

-Signed Phone No Detectorist Date Phone No